cloudmesh/classes/docs/source/gitlab.rst

 There are many git GUI tools available that directly integrate into your operating system finders, windows, ..., or PyCharm.
 It is up to you to identify such tools and see if they are useful for you.
-Most of the people we work with us git from the commandline, even if they use PyCharm or ther tools that have build in git suport.
+Most of the people we work with us git from the command line, even if they use PyCharm or other tools that have build in git support.